eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 pwd
 ```

 ### 1.9.
-Deploy the eosio.token contract**
+Deploy the eosio.token contract

-Now we have to set the `eosio.token` contract.
+Next, you have to deploy the `eosio.token` contract.
 This contract enables you to create, issue, transfer, and get information about tokens.
-To set the `eosio.token` contract:
+To deploy the `eosio.token` contract:

 ```shell
 cleos set contract eosio.token EOSIO_CONTRACTS_DIRECTORY/eosio.token/
 ```

-Output:

 ```shell
 Reading WAST/WASM from /users/documents/eos/contracts/eosio.token/eosio.token.wasm...
 Using already assembled WASM...